vargo-james/make-anything/README.md

     $ make debug

-Then this file will be overwritten without the NDEBUG defined, and your compilation will proceed.
+Then this file will be overwritten without the `NDEBUG` defined, and your compilation will proceed.
 If you then run

     $ make release

-the file is overwritten again with the NDEBUG definition.
+the file is overwritten again with the `NDEBUG` definition.
 This file is excluded as a dependency of your source files, so this will not interfere with incremental compilation.
-If you want your NDEBUG guarded code to automatically be toggled out of existence in your release build, then you must include this file anywhere you have NDEBUG guards.
-If you have assertions, then you should replace your inclusions of <cassert> or <assert.h> with "project_assert.h".
+If you want your `NDEBUG` guarded code to automatically be toggled out of existence in your release build, then you must include this file anywhere you have `NDEBUG` guards.
+If you have assertions, then you should replace your inclusions of `<cassert>` or `<assert.h>` with `"project_assert.h"`.

 #### Source Files